bradwbu/citygame/Readme.md

--Small Compiling tutorial-
+# Quick Start Guide

-Open and compile 3rdparty\cryptopp\cryptlib2010.sln in all Win32 build configurations
+* Open **Source\3rdparty\cryptopp\cryptlib.sln** in Visual Studio 2010 and build all configurations

-Open and compile 3rdparty\zlibsrc\zlibvc2010.sln in all Win32 build configurations
+* Open **Source\3rdparty\zlibsrc\zlibvc.sln** in Visual Studio 2010 and build all configurations

-Open and compile 3rdparty\zeromq2-1\builds\msvc\msvc2010.sln in all Win32 build configurations
+* Open **Source\3rdparty\zeromq2-1\builds\msvc\ msvc.sln** in Visual Studio 2010 and build all configurations
+* Open **Source\Utilities\StructParser\StructParser.sln** in Visual Studio 2010 and build configuration Release

-Open and compile Utilities\StructParser2010\StructParser.sln in the Release Win32 build configuration
+* Open **Source\MasterSolution\MasterSolution.sln** and build dbserver, launcher and mapserver in any Win32 configuration you desire

-Open MasterSolution2010.sln from the MasterSolution folder.
-To build the client, select Release Win32 as the build configuration then press F7.
-To build the Servers, select Opt Debug Win32 as the build configuration then press F7.
+## Known issues actively being worked on

+1. 64 Bit versions are not supported due to missing 3rd-party library
+2. The game client doesn't start due to runtime library conflicts